archee565/Bytelocker/README.md

  LUKS slot 2  <-   passphrase chosen during installation
  ```

-Modifies crypttab to call a keyscript instead of using a keyfile.
+On Ubutnu, it modifies crypttab to call a keyscript instead of using a keyfile.
 The script will download the key from the TPM2 from the chosen persistent address.
+On Arch an initcpio hook will unseal the key into the ramFS.
 The TPM2 will unseal the key only if the PCRs match.
 Generates an EFI image, which includes kernel and initRAMFS onto the unencrypted EFI partition.
-Only mkinitramfs(ubuntu) systems are supported now.
 Adds an EFI boot entry by invoking efibootmgr.
 Calculates the future value of PCR4 based on the EFI image.
-An update.d hook is added.
+An update.d hook or a pacman.d hook is added.
 When the kernel or initRAMFS updates, the custom EFI image will be automatically generated again, and the keyfile will be reuploaded to the TPM using the new PCR values.

-***Tested distros:*** KDE neon user edition, Pop OS
+***Tested distros:*** KDE neon user edition, Pop OS, Endaevour OS

 ## Remarks:
 When googling for automatic decryption with TPM setup, many pages contain wrong information.